 __MOCKS__ will break on some systems.

-When we require that module in our tests, explicitly calling
+When we require that module in our tests (meaning we want to use the manual mock instead of the real implementation), explicitly calling

 If the module you are mocking is a Node module (e.g.: